GeneHFang/assign5DistributedJSONRPC/Assign5/readme.txt

 See http://pooh.poly.asu.edu/Ser321/Assigns/Assign4/assign4.html

-Purpose: Assignment 4 based on sample C++ program demonstrating Ant builds and an FLTK GUI for SeriesSeason Browser.
+Purpose: Assignment 5 based on sample C++ programs demonstrating Ant builds and an FLTK GUI for SeriesSeason Browser and StudentCollectionJsonRPC.

-This program is has been tested on Linux and MacOS (build.xml only works on Linux).
+This program is has been tested on Linux (build.xml only works on Linux).

-*****NOTE: series.json is replaced with seriesTest.json******

 To execute Ant using the build.xml in this directory, you will need to copy the file: antlibs.jar from the lib directory to your home directory: